-Address and mitigate West

-Fresno's top ranking as most

-burdened by multiple sources of

-pollution by protecting the health

-and wellness of Southwest Fresno

-residents through regulating and

-reducing the negative impacts of

-industrial businesses and other

-sources of pollution.
+- Policy LU-6.3 Increase access to fresh, affordable, and nutritious food sources with an emphasis on attracting and encouraging small and large food retailers such as grocery stores, farmers' markets, nutrition programs, community gardens, and food stands to provide fresh, affordable, and nutritious foods. - Policy LU-6.4 Encourage projects and programs to partner with local schools to increase healthy food choices for residents. - Goal LU-7 Promote Southwest Fresno as an employment center with a mix of employment opportunities and types for residents and commuters. - Policy LU-7.1 Promote a substantial increase in office uses to provide an environment that fosters and serves the community's business and professional needs. - Policy LU-7.2 Encourage large-scale office and institutional uses, including educational facilities, and medical facilities, to be located where vehicles and transit have access, and where they will attract other similar uses. - Policy LU-7.3 Encourage smaller scale employment uses such as professional offices to be located in more remote locations and along corridors. - Goal LU-8 Address and mitigate West Fresno's top ranking as most burdened by multiple sources of pollution by protecting the health and wellness of Southwest Fresno residents through regulating and reducing the negative impacts of industrial businesses and other sources of pollution.

-Policy LU-8.1 Plan and zone employment areas in Southwest Fresno for non-industrial businesses.
-All previously designated Light Industrial, Heavy Industrial, Business Park, and Regional Business Park land uses should be planned and zoned Office.

-Policy LU-8.2 Prioritize the "Reverse Triangle," bounded by Jensen Avenue, Central Avenue, Highway 41, and Highway 99, as the City's targeted area for new industrial development.

-Policy LU-8.3 When 85 percent of the "Reverse Triangle," bounded by Jensen Avenue, Central Avenue, Highway 41, and Highway 99, is developed with Heavy Industrial uses designate parcels along the east side of Elm Avenue south of North Avenue for future Light Industrial uses, mixed with the Plan's planned Office uses.

-Policy LU-8.4 In collaboration with the appropriate local, State, and/or federal agency, regularly enforce and evaluate performance and performance standards on the operation of existing industrial activity related to air quality, odor, noise, and vibration in order to maintain compatibility with adjacent neighborhoods and uses.

-Policy LU-8.5 Assess the compatibility of Industrial and heavy commercial land uses with existing neighborhoods through the completion of the Industrial Land Use Compatibility Study.
+- Policy LU-8.1 Plan and zone employment areas in Southwest Fresno for nonindustrial businesses.
+All previously designated Light Industrial, Heavy Industrial, Business Park, and Regional Business Park land uses should be planned and zoned Office. - Policy LU-8.2 Prioritize the "Reverse Triangle," bounded by Jensen Avenue, Central Avenue, Highway 41, and Highway 99, as the City's targeted area for new industrial development. - Policy LU-8.3 When 85 percent of the "Reverse Triangle," bounded by Jensen Avenue, Central Avenue, Highway 41, and Highway 99, is developed with Heavy Industrial uses designate parcels along the east side of Elm Avenue south of North Avenue for future Light Industrial uses, mixed with the Plan's planned Office uses. - Policy LU-8.4 In collaboration with the appropriate local, State, and/or federal agency, regularly enforce and evaluate performance and performance standards on the operation of existing industrial activity related to air quality, odor, and noise, and vibration in order to maintain compatibility with adjacent neighborhoods and uses. - Policy LU-8.5 Assess the compatibility of Industrial and heavy commercial land uses with existing neighborhoods through the completion of the Industrial Land Use Compatibility Study.
 The study should identify and adopt long-term solutions to address the findings from the assessment.
 Options should include greening strategies, relocation, and amortization.
-As a part of the planning process for the study, the City should work with the County, community, and stakeholders, such as business owners, to relocate truck routes away from neighborhoods to the extent possible.
-The targeted completion date of the study is January 2019.
+As a part of the planning process for the study, the

+City should work with the County, community, and stakeholders, such as business owners, to relocate truck routes away from neighbor- hoods to the extent possible.
+The study is to targeted completion date of the study is be completed by December 8, 2017 January 2019.
-Policy LU-8.6 Restrict residential development on or near toxic and/or hazardous sites without proper evaluation and mitigation as required by the California Environmental Quality Act (CEQA).

-Policy LU-8.7 Provide transparency and create a forum between government staff, government and elected officials, community members, business owners, and other stakeholders regarding existing and proposed industrial operations.
+- Policy LU-8.6 Restrict residential development on or near toxic and/or hazardous sites without proper evaluation and mitigation as required by the California Environmental Quality Act (CEQA). - Policy LU-8.7 Provide transparency and create a forum between government staff, government and elected officials, community members, business owners, and other stakeholders regarding existing and proposed industrial operations.